Estimated reading time: 15 minutes

 - Mother’s name (last and first)

-Any other family information you’d like to provide, add it now.
+Add any other family information if you’d like to provide it now.

 Beneficiaries or Heirs

-This is simply a list of all of your beneficiaries or heirs that you name in your WILL.
+This is simply a list of beneficiaries or heirs you name in your legal Will.

 Additionally, these documents will help those who need this information and know where the original documents are.

-Of course, this is simply a checklist document to detail policy numbers, amounts, location, executor name, numbers, addresses, alternate executor.
+Of course, this is simply a checklist document to detail policy numbers, amounts, locations, executor names, numbers, addresses, and alternate executors.

 - Executor